alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/SpinSpeedLevel-v1.md

 | Access     | read-only                                               |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true |

-Maximum value of soil level.
+Maximum value of spin speed level.
 The EmitsChangedSignal of this property should be modified to const once that feature is available.